PowerShell/ProjectMercury/README.md

 first human spaceflight by the US.
 This project is our first step into the new world of AI powered assistance and focuses on being the connection (or messenger) between the user and the AI model.

-This project is currently in an **alpha** state.
+This project is currently in the **alpha** phase.
 Expect many significant changes to the code as we experiment and refine the user experiences of this tool.
 We appreciate your feedback and patience as we continue our development.